Facilities Operations & Closures

 - Ysa Trujillo (firstname.lastname@example.org)

-The Wellness Resource Center staff will be moving much of the programming planned for Blocks 7 and 8 to online formats and will announce those programs though the Daily Digest and other campus communications.
+The Wellness Resource Center programs are updated though the Today at CC Daily Digest and other campus communications.

 Sexual Assault Response Coordinator